 “Is—something wrong with our clothes?”

-Gurakuqi gave a start, quickly turning away her gaze.
+Gurakuqi gave a start, quickly turning away.
 “Oh, no—no, they’re just—they’re lovely.
-I have not seen such quality items … the only thing I can compare it to is—is The Council.”
-She whispered.
+I have not seen such quality items … The only thing I can compare it to is—is The Council,” she whispered.

 “Well, the humans beyond the Red Gate have advanced in a lot of ways,” Sora chuckled.
 “They’ve made big improvements to clothing over the ages.”